synzen/MonitoRSS/services/backend-api/client/docs/adr/001-architecture-characteristics.md

 1. **Accessibility / usability.** Keyboard navigation, screen reader support, WCAG-equivalent semantics.
 This is already a first-class concern in `client/CLAUDE.md` (live regions, `aria-busy`, indeterminate progress bars, "announce start and finish" patterns, the `DiscordMessageDisplay isLoading` indicator).
 Any architectural change MUST preserve these guarantees and SHOULD make them easier to apply consistently.
 2. **Maintainability / evolvability.** The app has a solo maintainer.
 Structural rules exist so the maintainer (and future contributors, including LLM coding agents) can answer "where does this new thing go" without needing to recall historical context.
 The repo prefers a small number of clear rules over a large number of subtle ones.
-3. **Extensibility.** Two future capabilities — destinations beyond Discord, and a team/org container for shared feed management — are committed in principle but not yet driving timelines.
+3. **Extensibility.** Two future capabilities — destinations beyond Discord, and a workspace container for shared feed management — are committed in principle but not yet driving timelines.
 The structure should leave honest seams for both without paying meaningful abstraction cost up front.

 The remaining characteristics (raw performance, cross-app reusability, deployment flexibility, internationalization beyond what's already wired) are explicitly **not** in the top 3.
 They aren't ignored, but they don't override the three above when they conflict.